 5. Future of Engagement

 Engagement is falling across all social networks.
 Organic reach is dropping.
-Brand content is increasingly being throttled by platforms who want you to pay if you want to do successful marketing on their network.
+Brand content is increasingly being throttled by platforms who want you to pay if you want to do successful digital marketing on their network.
 The future of engagement is on the messaging apps, where audiences are more engaged than on traditional social or email marketing.
 It’s invisible, but that’s where the people have gone.